CALL CENTER: 800-339-4661

 - Any other elder or dependent adult care custodian

-Mandated reporters are encouraged to use the online system to make a referral: www.AISWebReferral.org.
+Mandated reporters may use the LEAPS Intake Report to make a referral.

 Elder Abuse and Mandated Reporter Trainings